PulseAd Series A Plan · operating plan 2025–2030

 Illustrative ranges around the single swing variable (S&M efficiency / CAC), holding the rest of the plan fixed.
 Bear: a ~2× CAC miss on the planned S&M spend lands ~30% less ARR and pushes cumulative burn past the $10M, so the Series B comes earlier and from need, not strength.
 Bull: the funded motion ramps faster than modeled and clears $20M on its own.
 The platform/self-serve scenario (~$25.5M ARR, breakeven 2030) layers on top of any of these.

 Korea is the volume engine — cheap reps, more logos, lower ACV.
+APJ is the expansion — Chinese & Hong Kong operators and other Asian exporters selling into the US, won with Asia-based reps at near-US ACV.
 The US is the premium engine — expensive reps funded by the relationship premium, fewer and larger logos.
-US share rises from 40% to ~50% as the funded US motion matures.
+APJ goes from nothing to ~21% of revenue by 2030 as we take our crack at Asia.

 Split202520262027202820292030